TheSh0cKeR/SurgeryTimePrediction/README.md

 ## 🧪 Evaluation Strategy

-- Stratified 85/15 train-test split using quartiles of surgery time
+Stratified 85/15 split of the full dataset into training and test sets (based on surgery time quartiles)
-- 5-fold CV with early stopping (patience = 15)
+The 85% training portion is further used for:
+- 5-fold cross-validation during Optuna hyperparameter tuning
+- Final model training on all 85% with early stopping, using a random 15% sample from it as validation
-- Final evaluation on 15% held-out test set
+Final performance is evaluated on the separate 15% hold-out test set

 ### 📊 Final Results (Test Set)